redhillaviation/redhillaviation.github.io/trialflights.md

 <div class="call-to-book">
 <p>
-Alternatively book your flight experience by calling 01737 822959.
+Alternatively, book your flight experience by calling 01737 822959.
+We accept telephone payments using all major credit/debit cards.
 </p>
 </div>